1993 - Thug Life Original : Do U Love The Thug Life ?

 12. How Long Will They Mourn Me (TL Original Sample Version) feat.
 Big Syke, Rated R, Macadoshis & Nate Dogg / Warren G - SNIPPET / AmarOG1 REMAKE

-• 1993/04/16 (?).
-The sample is less sophisticated than the retail version of Thug Life Volume 1, in a pure Warren G style, reminding of his album Regulate.
-Only a snippet has been leaked.
-It is said this version has an alternate voice take.
-The sample clearance of this hit song is said to be the main reason for the album being delayed...
+• Story.
+The beat is here in a pure Warren G style, reminding of his album Regulate (Nate Dogg is credited for having some responsibility as a producer, so maybe he helped to remix the thing...).
+Only a snippet has been leaked yet.
+It has been said this version could also have an alternate voice take...
+The sample clearance of this song could have been the main reason for the album being delayed...
 It would take more than a year to release the song.
-Combo Warren G / Nate Dogg was of course the main ingredient for the super hit song "Regulate" (out in March of 94).
+Combo Warren G / Nate Dogg was also the main ingredient for "Indo Smoke" (single from Poetic Justice Soundtrack and then for the super hit song "Regulate" (out in March of 94 but probably recorded not that long after this one).
+Warren G told that 2Pac heard "Indo Smoke" and asked to record a song with him.

 • Samples :